jvalue/jayvee/rfc/0015-multi-file-jayvee/0015-multi-file-jayvee.md

 1. Larger projects will become unmaintainable quite quickly, as the elements cannot be organized into multiple files.
 2. Without distribution to multiple files, there is no possibility to reuse models of other projects.

-For example, we might be enable to build libraries of valuetypes that can be reused across multiple projects instead of copying the code.
+For example, users will be enable to build libraries of valuetypes that can be reused across multiple projects instead of copying the code.

 ## Explanation

 ### Exporting elements for later import

-For exporting single elements, I propose to introduce a new keyword `export`.
+For exporting single elements, the RFC introduces the keyword `export`.
 All elements within a file are not exportable per default.
 Explicitly declaring an element as exportable allows for later import.